 Just as the web application needs constant revision and updates to keep functioning, the tester application itself needs constant renewal and updates for a framework and environment to test the new functions that are being added to the application.
 New scripts are needed to be added, with the revision and maintenance of old ones to keep up with the advancements.

-Testing a web application is what prepares it for the real-world scenarios and automation testing just makes the process a lot easier and efficient by converting the manual processes into automatic, saving money and time alongside.
-The selection of the right tools and framework, careful execution and analysis of testing will make sure that your web application will stay true to its name and function.
+Testing a web application is what prepares it for real-world scenarios.
+Automation testing makes the process a lot easier and efficient by converting the manual processes into automatic, saving money and time alongside.
+The selection of the right tools and framework, careful execution, and testing analysis will make sure that your web application will stay true to its name and function.

 This is a guide to What is Automation Testing?.
-Here we discuss why automation testing is important along with how to implement in automation testing strategy?
+Here we discuss why automation testing is important and how to implement it in automation testing strategy?
 You can also go through our other related articles to learn more –

 - DevOps Automation